medbiga/airbnb-clone-project/README.md

 entities required for this project are Users, Properties, Bookings, Reviews, and Payments. for Users there are many fiels such as: Fname, Lname, DOB, PhoneNumber, Address.
 For Properties, there are PropertyID, location, state.

+#Feature Breakdown
+user management, property management, booking system.
+Property management: managers/owners.
+In this managers can manage their hotel's related information User management: customers.
+In this customers can search and book a hotel.
+Booking system: Here all current and old booking details are shown to the user.
+Both managers and customers use this service.